kopaka1822/ImageViewer/Docs/filter_manual.md

 |DYNAMIC        | `float4 filter(int3 pixel, int3 size)`| 2D,3D

 refer to [*Writing DYNAMIC filter*](#Writing-DYNAMIC-filter) for a detailed explanation on DYNAMIC

+**#setting** sepa, *true/false*

+Specifies if the shader is a seperatable shader.
+If sepa is set to true, the shader will be executed one time for each dimension (2 or 3 times).
+In the first run, the (global) variable `int3 filterDirection` will be set to `int3(1,0,0)`.
+In the second run, the variable will be set to `int3(0,1,0)`.
+If we are processing a 3D image, the variable will be set to `int3(0,0,1)` in the third run.
+The default value is false.

+**#setting** iterations, *true/false*

+If set to true, the shader will be dispatched multiple times.
+The (global) variable `int iteration` contains the number of the current iteration.
+The function `abort_iterations()` can be called to stop the shader after the current iteration.
+This setting can not be used together with the sepa setting.
+The default value is false.

 **#setting** groupsize, size